zhangyuanxun/DLAlgo/README.md

-# Deep Learning Models and Algorithms
+# Deep Learning Algorithms

-Implementations of deep learning models using TensorFlow.
+Implementations of some deep learning algorithms and model using TensorFlow.

 ## Table of Contents
   * [NLP](https://github.com/zhangyuanxun/DLAlgo/blob/master/nlp/)